 13th September 2023

-Iran – Information on the Islamic Republic of Iran for its review by the Human Rights Committee at the 139th Session, September 2023
+Iran – Information on the Islamic Republic of Iran for its review by the Human Rights Committee – 139th Session, september 2023

 Equality Now, the Centre for Supporters of Human Rights (CSHR), and Femena present the following submission in advance of the 139th session of the Human Rights Committee (the Committee) between October 9 and 3 November 2023.